zoxpx/pxdocs/content/reference/knowledge-base/etcd.md

 ---
-layout: page
-title: "Etcd for Portworx"
+title: Etcd for Portworx
-keywords: etcd, portworx, maintenance, kvdb
+keywords: Install, etcd, portworx, kvdb
 description: Instructions on installing and configuring an external ETCD cluster for Portworx
 linkTitle: Etcd for Portworx
 series: kb